alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

   If you don't respond to the MFA request quickly enough, or if it fails, you may get an error.
 If this happens, please retry
   ```

-- If you are successful, you'll see the a screen with icons for the available apps.
+- If you are successful, you'll see a screen similar to the one below.

   ```{image} user_guide/guacamole_dashboard.png
   :alt: Research environment dashboard
   :align: center
   ```

+This is the Guacamole remote desktop home screen.
+From there, you can access Secure Research Desktops.

+For more detailed information on how to use Guacamole, you can find guidance in the [Guacamole manual](https://guacamole.apache.org/doc/1.3.0/gug/using-guacamole.html).

   Welcome to the Data Safe Haven! {{wave}}